-Plan your drinks menu too and then make it easy for yourself.
-Anna suggests, "Cocktails can be made up in jugs beforehand so you don't have to prepare them as guests arrive.
-An interesting soft drink, like elderflower, ginger beer and mint rather than plain juice or fizzy drinks adds impact.
-Make sure you have plenty of drinks on ice, there's nothing worse than Champagne, white wine or beer that isn't chilled enough."
+Plan your drinks menu to make it easy for yourself.
+Cocktails can be made up in jugs beforehand so you don't have to prepare them as guests arrive.
+An interesting soft drink, like elderflower or ginger beer, adds impact.
+Make sure you have plenty of drinks on ice – there's nothing worse than champagne, white wine or beer that isn't chilled enough.

 Take a look at our selection of cocktail recipes.

 Party recipe ideas